a-shakouri/Universal-Inputs-and-Persistency-of-Excitation/README.md

-# MATLAB codes for universal inputs and persistency of excitation
+# MATLAB code for universal inputs and persistency of excitation

-MATLAB codes for the examples in Ref.[^1].
+MATLAB code for the examples in Ref.[^1].

 ## File(s)